 I skipped coffee.
-I do not find their house blend great.
+I do not find their house blend great, which is an understatement, poor quality coffee bulked out with robusta.
 I wished to try their guest blend, which I have yet to try, though at their other coffee shop.

 It is a myth Italians know about coffee, serve great coffee.
 They do not.
 Michelangelo though is one of those rare exceptions, an artist whose palette is coffee.